 Our tuition fees cover teaching in the regular curriculum, use of school books and equipment, stationery (excluding items detailed on the equipment list) and other materials, public examination fees in the Senior School (except re-sits), but not extras, e.g. private music lessons.

 School meals are optional in the Senior School but compulsory in the Junior School.
-School meals for Years 3 and 4 are included within the school fee.
+There is no seperate charge for school meals for boys in Years 3 and 4.

 Other expenses are normally restricted to uniform and voluntary school camps and trips.